 One has to like working with people and strive to meet the customer’s expectation.
 Dealing with people means that one has to be flexible in solving problems.
 Negotiation, communications and influencing skills are needed for one to do well in hospitality career.
 Professionals not only have ample job opportunities in Malaysia but worldwide!

 The nature of work in hospitality career varies from one position to the other.
-Some positions may have to work longer hours than the other.
+Graduates can find many types of hospitality jobs overseas.
 Some of the hotel related nature of work is described below.